 T is for Texas

-Well, 13 years after the Prada store popped up in Marfa, Texas, not a item has been bought but there have been plenty of selfies shares outside.
+Well, 13 years after the Prada store popped up in Marfa, Texas, not an item has been bought, but there have been plenty of selfies shared outside.
 More sculpture than store, it was created in 2005 by the artist duo Michael Elmgreen and Ingar Dragset.
 The artists themselves describe the Insta-hit a "pop architectural land art project" and it has become something of a desert-based cultural pilgrimage to art and fashion lovers alike, but also victim to repeated vandalism too.

 U is for Ugly Chic